Economics: AA-T Degree

 The program strives to motivate students to strengthen their problem-solving, analytical reasoning, critical thinking, and communication skills that will assist them in their further studies and careers.
 The program further aims to develop marketable students that are responsible citizens aware of and informed about the variety of differing views on current economic events and policy issues and how they impact our lives.

 Additional NVC graduation requirements do not apply to this degree.
-Students must successfully pass all courses in the area of emphasis with a minimum of “C” and maintain an overall minimum 2.0 GPA.
+Students must successfully pass all courses in the area of emphasis with a minimum grade of “C” (or "P") and maintain an overall minimum 2.0 GPA.
 Additionally, students pursuing this degree option must work with a counselor and faculty advisor to ensure appropriate elective course selections for their intended area of emphasis for the baccalaureate degree.

 Career Opportunities